SHabaj-dev/SHabaj-dev/README.md

 - 👋 Hi, I’m @SHabaj-dev
 - 👀 I’m interested in Java Programming
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Other JAva Projects to Learn SomeThing New
+- 💞️ I’m looking to collaborate on Other Java Projects to Learn SomeThing New
 - 📫 How to reach me just bounce an Email on shabajansari843@gmail.com

 ![Shabaj Ansari's github stats](https://github-readme-stats.vercel.app/api?username=SHabaj-dev)